Warda-Syeda/matlabMRICourse/part_six_beyond_matlab.md

 !!!
 Add Cod here !!!

-Similarly the simulted volume can be saved as a nifti file for furtre use.
+Similarly the simulted volume can be saved as a nifti file for future use.

 !!!